iamlemur/kinyelo/README.md

 # Migrations

 When starting with a new environment, you will want to run the migrations to set up the database and the seeds to populate the database.

+From the deployed directory, run:

+> vagrant ssh

+To sudo into root: run

+> sudo su - root

 To create the database, run:

 > php /var/www/artisan migrate